 Any time that it becomes known that a customer could benefit from either WIOA services or services outside of WIOA, Career Planners must refer customers to those services.
-Additionally, all interested individuals must be allowed to apply for WIOA, without time delays or other requirements imposed by service provider staff.
+Additionally, all interested

-If an applicant requires accommodations because of a disability, arrangements must be made for the needed accommodations without time delays so the applicant can complete an application form as soon as possible.
-These forms must be marked as confidential when uploading to the ASSET Documents.
+If an applicant requires accommodation because of a disability, arrangements must be made for the needed accommodations without time delays so the applicant can complete an application form as soon as possible.
+Forms that contain disability-related information or that could lead to the disclosure of a disability, must be marked as confidential when uploading to the ASSET Documents.
 If any printed copies of these documents are retained, they must be kept in a separate locked or otherwise secured location.